Skip to content

 The final verdict: is FightCamp worth it?

-Well, the cost of FightCamp, assuming you get the 1-person package, is going to be ~$799 USD (at time of writing, or $999 USD regular price) + $39/mo for the subscription.
+Well, the cost of FightCamp, assuming you get the Core package (the full bag-and-trackers setup), is ~$999 USD + $39/mo for the membership.

-So, ~$1267 USD for the first year, which works out to ~$106/mo.
-There aren’t many gyms around that offer a membership cheaper than $106/mo, and it’s easy to find gyms that are twice that price, often with caps on the number of classes you can do.
+So, ~$1,467 USD for the first year, which works out to ~$122/mo.
+There aren’t many gyms around that offer a membership cheaper than $122/mo, and it’s easy to find gyms that are twice that price, often with caps on the number of classes you can do.

 Could you assemble some boxing gear and do YouTube workouts for cheaper?
 Of course you could, but you’d lose the core value of FightCamp, which is the combination of the workouts with the tracking and data.